 You can also make use of live capture traps if you dare to come face to face with the captured ungraceful animal.

 Time to Set The Scissor Spring Rat Trap

-How to set the Scissor Spring Rat Trap
+How to Set the Scissor Spring Rat Trap

 - The best way to set the Scissor Spring Rat trap is to place the bait first on the bait hook.
 Anything eatable can be placed there but I prefer to be more generous by placing a roasted piece of meat.
-The nice smell will definitely attract the unwary rat faster than any other bait.
+The nice smell will attract the unwary rat faster than any other bait.
 Heating the piece of meat over a fire will do the trick.

-- Pull the hooking wire backwards.
+- Pull the hooking wire backward.

 - Pull back the “killer” flap 180 degrees and hold it down firmly with your thumb.
 Avoid at any cost working at the front of the trap.
 Let the front side of the trap face away from you so that things do not go bad and you end up clamping your fingers.

 - Pass the loose wire over the flap and hook it to the trigger (the part with the bait).